sjhoglund/ds_radar-d3/README.md

 ## Webpack usage

-This package uses dscc-gen for local development [dscc-gen].
+This package uses [dscc-gen] for local development.
+Simply follow the instructions on that page and you're good to go.

 ## Deployed version